Google GCP-AGWA Certification Exam Syllabus

 - Configuring 2SV methods (e.g., Google Authenticator app, text message, passkeys).

-- Managing context-aware access policies.
+- Identifying when to use context-aware access policies.

 - Assigning prebuilt and custom administrative roles to users (e.g., super admin, groups admin, user management admin) and delegating specific administrative tasks.